Search Menu

 HIV testing

-- Overall there was slight increase in HIV testing (3%) but with higher increases in many Black and other ethnicised groups.
+• Overall there was a slight increase in HIV testing (3%) but with higher increases in many Black and other ethnically minoritised groups.

-- HIV positive rates were also higher in ethnicised minority groups.
+• HIV positive rates were also higher in ethnically minoritised groups.

-- PrEP access by those at high risk was highest in gay and bisexual men (79% in white 78% in ethnicised minorities), and significantly lower in Black African heterosexuals (35% women and 36% men), and among other ethnic minority heterosexuals (44%).
+• PrEP access by those at high risk was highest in gay and bisexual men (79% white and 78% ethnically minoritised) and significantly lower in Black African heterosexuals (35% women and 36% men), and among other ethnically minoritised heterosexuals (44%).

-- Opt-out testing for bloodborne viruses (BBVs) in emergency departments accounted for to 8% of all new HIV diagnoses in 2024.
+• Opt-out testing for bloodborne viruses (BBVs) in emergency departments accounted for 8% of all new HIV diagnoses in 2024.

 Late HIV diagnoses and mortality

-- Late diagnosis was associated with 10-fold higher risk of mortality in the first year.
+• Late diagnosis was associated with a 10-fold higher risk of mortality in the first year.

 Overall outcomes

-- England data from now reports UNAIDS targets of 95:99:98.
-However, the denominators for these targets are the numbers of people accessing care during the previous year, with no allowance for poeple who disconnect from care.
+• England now reports UNAIDS targets of 95:99:98.
+However, the denominators for these targets are the numbers of people accessing care during the previous year, with no allowance for people who disconnect from care.

 These surveillance data are essential to understand effectiveness of HIV testing, treatment and prevention programmes at difficult times.
-The UK-HSA team should also be recognised for this work.
+The UKHSA team should be recognised for the consistent quality of this work, although some of the data in terms of changing denominators are difficult to understand.
+The decision to no longer report data for people who had previously been diagnosed outside the UK has not yet been widely reported.

-Although the results are show the impact of successful policies they also continue to report significant differences in care for minority ethnicised populations, especially over access to PrEP.
+Although the results show the impact of some successful policies, they also continue to report significant differences in care for ethnically minoritised populations, especially over access to PrEP.

-High rates of late diagnoses are still reported in all groups.
+High rates of late diagnosis are still reported in all groups.

 References

-- UK HSA.
+1. UK Health Security Agency, London (UKHSA).
 HIV testing PrEP new HIV diagnoses and care outcomes for people accessing HIV services: 2025 report.
+The annual official statistics data release (data to end of December 2024).
+October 2025.

 https://i-base.info/htb/48896